armada-alliance/armada-alliance/services/website/content/en/identities/tony-piada.md

 verified: true
 ---

-Hi, I am Tony Burger, I am the stake pool operator of PIADA and the Co-founder of the ARMing Cardano Catalyst project from fund 4.
-My real job is Systems analyst and software developer with application and integration expertise in automated warehouse fulfillment, management and control systems and multi-carrier shipping systems.
+Hi, I am Tony, stake pool operator of PIADA and the co-founder of the ARMing Cardano Catalyst project from Fund 4.
+I am a developer by trade and enjoy beach vacations with the family and shredding the local mountain bike trails.
+Stoked to be supporting the Alliance with my time and talents!
+Philippians 4:13

 <YoutubeVideo url="https://www.youtube.com/watch?v=Py3Xy3ScVas" description="ARMing Cardano" />